Social Incentives and Tax Compliance in Bangladesh

 - Large enterprises

-Improving tax administration is an important priority for many developing country governments.
+Improving tax administration is an important priority for many low- and middle-income country governments.
 An efficient and equitable tax system can increase a government’s revenue, lessen its dependence on foreign aid, and strengthen state authority.
 However, improving tax collection is challenging.
 Traditional methods of increasing tax revenue rely on punishments for noncompliance, but these approaches can be ineffective when tax collectors and auditors lack incentives to behave honestly and can collude with evading taxpayers.
 An alternative approach may be to recognize or reward good taxpayers, leveraging a firm’s interest in social recognition.
 Researchers conducted one of the first randomized evaluations to test the impact of an innovative taxpayer recognition program in Dhaka, Bangladesh.

 Context of the evaluation